sasansom/sedes/README.md

 ## Web-demo

-You can access a web-based demonstration at http://sasansom.github.io/sedes/.
+You can access a web-based demonstration of the visualizations at http://sasansom.github.io/sedes/.